How Subdirectories Work

 gsutil cp your-file gs://your-bucket/abc/

-gsutil will create the object gs://your-bucket/abc/your-file.
+gsutil creates the object

 If you attempt to copy multiple source files to a destination URL, gsutil treats the destination URL as a directory.
 For example, if you run the command: